8 6 8

 - decreased ‘brain fog’

 And what do you suppose is the common factor with all of these benefits?
-The brain.
+That’s right the brain.

 Interesting Brain Facts